Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The scalar mediator

 \subsection{Production of the mediator particle at high energy colliders}

-From the dimensional analysis, lower dimensional interactions between the scalar mediator and SM particles are given by $\Phi |H|^2$ and $\Phi^2 |H|^2$ with $\Phi$ and $H$ being fields describing the SM singlet mediator and the Higgs doublet in the SM, respectively.
+From the dimensional analysis, lower dimensional interactions between the scalar mediator and SM particles are from $\Phi |H|^2$ and $\Phi^2 |H|^2$ with $\Phi$ and $H$ being fields describing the SM singlet mediator and the Higgs doublet in the SM, respectively.

 After the electroweak symmetry breaking, the former interactions cause mixing between $\Phi$ and $H$, with the mass eigenstates and hence, the physical states, being the mediator particle ($\phi$), and the SM-like discovered Higgs boson ($h$).
 Thus, it induces various processes for the mediator production production at high energy collider experiments: the gluon fusion process ($g g \to \phi$), the vector boson fusion process ($q q \to q q \phi$, $e e \to e e \phi$, etc.) and the mediator-strahlung process ($q \bar{q} \to V \phi$, $e^- e^+ \to V \phi$) with $q$, $e$ and $V$ being the quark, electron and vector boson, respectively.
 Moreover, the mediator particle can also be produced by the decay of various mesons if it is very light, such as $\Upsilon \to \gamma \phi$, $B \to K \phi$, $K \to \pi \phi$, etc., with $\Upsilon$, $B$, $K$ and $\pi$ being Upsilon, B, K, and $\pi$ mesons, respectively.
 On the other hand, the mixing has already been severely constrained by various experiments, including those of the Higgs precision measurement at the LHC experiment\,\cite{Bechtle:2014ewa}, and hence the production of the mediator particle via the above processes is not very much efficient.